aridoza/foundational-java/java-basics/my-first-java-lesson/README.md

 - `String`: any combination of letters and words.
 The word "String" is a class, so it always begins with a capital letter.
 - `double`: a number with a decimal.

 Notice anything about how we write variables?
-That's right — it's in camel case.
+That's right — they're in camel case.

-Let's contrast that with how we defined the `HelloWorld` class.
+Let's contrast that with how we defined the `HowdyPardner` class.
 In Java, it's conventional for a class name to start each word with an uppercase letter (even the first word).

 #### Independent Practice (10 mins)

 With a partner, take seven minutes to write these variables and print them to the console:
-- How many licks it takes to get to the center of a Tootsie pop.
+- How many licks it takes to get to the center of a Tootsie Pop.
 - Your home city and state.
 - The price of an ice cream cone from Mister Softee.